Sukhanshu/VSD-physical-design-using-open-source-EDA-tools/README.md

+Calculation of area of layout.

 *cd outdir_spi_slave
 qflow display spi_slave*
 It will open 2 windows "layout1" and "tkcon"

-On "tkcon" window, type "box".
+On "tkcon" window, type "box"and the area will be displayed in the command window.

 ![2021-03-04 (5)__01](https://user-images.githubusercontent.com/71768466/110247673-4fc28400-7f93-11eb-962d-d30dc08faecf.png)

 ![2021-03-04 (6)__01](https://user-images.githubusercontent.com/71768466/110247709-9d3ef100-7f93-11eb-95d8-cc9a52c90660.png)